Manchester Arena Inquiry

 Evidence & Impact

 The Manchester Arena Inquiry was established following the terrorist attack at Manchester Arena on 22 May 2017 that killed 22 people.
-Sir John Saunders chaired the inquiry, which published its final report on 2 March 2023 containing 169 recommendations across emergency response, security arrangements, and preventability.
+Sir John Saunders published the final report on 2 March 2023, making 169 recommendations across emergency response, security arrangements, and public safety.

 The government accepted 164 recommendations (97%) and accepted 5 in principle (3%).
 Home Secretary Suella Braverman stated in Parliament on 6 March 2023 that the government would 'carefully consider the report's findings and recommendations in full' and committed to ensuring lessons were learned.
 A recommendations tracking dashboard was subsequently published.

-Progress updates from February 2026 indicate 78 recommendations (46%) are recorded as completed and 91 (54%) remain in progress.
-Key developments include the publication of Joint Operating Principles Version 3 for responding to marauding terrorist attacks, establishment of a multi-agency radio control system monitored 24/7 across emergency services, and introduction of the Ten Second Triage system for major incidents.
+Progress updates from February 2026 indicate that 78 recommendations (46%) are recorded as completed and 91 (54%) remain in progress.
+Key developments documented include the publication of Joint Operating Principles Version 3 for responding to terrorist attacks, establishment of a new multi-agency radio control system, and introduction of the Ten Second Triage system for major incidents.

 Reforms Attributed to This Inquiry

-- Joint Operating Principles (JOPs) Version 3 published and signed off by tri-services for Marauding Terrorist Attack response
+- Joint Operating Principles (JOPs) Version 3 published and signed off by tri-services following the inquiry, containing additional principles for responding to Marauding Terrorist Attacks

-- Ten Second Triage system introduced for first responders at major incidents
+- Ten Second Triage system introduced for first responders at major incidents, including appropriate visible identifiers and triage labels

-- Public Access Trauma Kit contents clinically reviewed and published on PROTECT UK website
+- Public Access Trauma Kit contents clinically reviewed and finalised, with specifications published on PROTECT UK website

 - New operational and tactical commanders training devised and launched to police forces